mitchlloyd/ember-islands/README.md

 # ember-islands

 Render Ember components UJS-style to achieve "Islands of Richness".
-You can arbitrarily render Ember components anywhere on the page and all of them will be connected to the same Ember app.
+You can arbitrarily render Ember components in the body of the page and they will all be connected to the same Ember app.

 ## Installation